LightForm-group/surfalex_data_explorer/DIC data/readme.md

 ## Analysis folder

-Scripts to analyse thes raw data are provided in the 'Analysis' folder.
+Scripts to analyse the raw data are provided in the 'Analysis' folder.

 ### Analysis of displacement data
 The displacement data can be analsed using the Python Jupyter notebook provided in the 'Analysis' folder.
 Further instructions are in the notebook.

-Once the script is excecuted, different types of plots which are shown in the powerpoint file in the 'Analysis' folder can be obtained.
+Once the script is excecuted, it will generate plots in the 'Analysis' folder.
+A LaTeX report of these plots can then obtained by compiling the document in the Analysis/report folder.